tagtogorg/tagtog-doc/API_documents_v1.md

 <div class="two-third-col">
   <h2>Search documents in a project <code>GET</code></h2>
   <p>You can <a href="/search.html">search</a> using the documents API.
 Search across your project and retrieve the matching documents.
 You can use it to augment your own search engine or simply create a new one.
-It is also very simple to use the search API to display statistics.
-Here we show you how to do it.</p>
+It is also very simple to use the search API to display statistics.</p>
   <p>Learn how to <strong>build search queries</strong> <a href="/search-queries.html">here</a>.</p>
   <p><strong>Input Parameters</strong></p>
   <table style="width:100%;">